 Foreign Investors, Taxes and Investments.
 Distributions by your trust that are treated as U.S. source income (e.g., dividends received on Stocks of domestic corporations) will generally be subject to U.S. income taxation and withholding in the case of units held by nonresident alien individuals, foreign corporations or other non-U.S. persons, subject to any applicable treaty.
 If you are a foreign investor (i.e., an investor other than a U.S. citizen or resident or a U.S. corporation, partnership, estate or trust), you may not be subject to U.S. federal income taxes, including withholding taxes, on some or all of the income from your trust or on any gain from the sale or redemption of your units, provided that certain conditions are met.
 You should consult your tax advisor with respect to the conditions you must meet in order to be exempt for U.S. tax purposes.
 Distributions to, and the gross proceeds from dispositions of units by, (i) certain non-U.S. financial institutions that have not entered into an agreement with the U.S. Treasury to collect and disclose certain information and are not resident in a jurisdiction that has entered into such an agreement with the U.S. Treasury and (ii) certain other non-U.S. entities that do not provide certain certifications and information about the entity's U.S. owners, may be subject to a U.S. withholding tax of 30%.
 However, proposed regulations may eliminate the requirement to withhold on payments of gross proceeds from dispositions.
+Currently proposed legislation would, if adopted, increase the U.S. withholding tax on payments to certain "discriminatory" non-U.S. countries by 5 percentage points, increasing annually by an additional 5 percentage points, with a cap of 20 percentage points.
+Because this legislation is new, it is currently unclear how it will be applied in connection to existing statutory or treaty exemptions.
 You should also consult your tax advisor with respect to other U.S. tax withholding and reporting requirements.